 I was not informed that these works were going to take place

-Scheduled road and streetworks.
+You can find a list of scheduled road and streetworks here.
 This is a list of all works that we have been notified about.
 It is the responsibility of the individual company to notify the general public and you should contact them with any enquiries.

 How many hours in the day will they be working?